t-wilkinson/zortex.nvim/README.md

 ### TODOS

+- Change the FZF title when searching so you don't see that super long shortened path.
 - Convert original resource link to tag setup `[name]{author=...; ref=...}` -> `#author=...#[name](ref)`
 - When searching files, initially populate each file with only the article names for quick searching. it is possible to do some form of multiprocessing